-- 1. WMCMH shall select and make available qualified third-party entities that may function as fiscal intermediaries to perform employer agent functions and/or provide other support management functions, in order to assist the parent in selecting, directing and controlling providers of services and supports. - 2.
-Fiscal intermediaries shall be under contract to WMCMH.
-Contracted functions may include: - a.
-Payroll agent for direct support personnel employed by the parent, including acting as an employer agent for IRS and other public authorities requiring payroll withholding and employee insurances payments. - b.
-Payment agent for parent held Choice Voucher agreements and consultant agreements with providers of services and supports. - c.
-Provision of periodic (not less than monthly) financial status reports concerning the employee wages, to both WMCMH and the parent.
-Reports made to the parent shall be in a format that is user friendly. - d.
-Provision of an accounting to WMCMH for the funds transferred to it and used to finance the costs of authorized individual budgets under its management. - e.
-Assuring timely invoicing, service activity and cost reporting to WMCMH for services and supports provided by individuals and entities that have a direct agreement with the parent. - f.
+- f.
 Other supportive services, as denoted in the contract with WMCMH that strengthen the role of the parent as an employer or assist with the use of other agreements directly involving the parent in the process of securing needed services. - 3.
-WMCMH shall assure that fiscal intermediary entities are oriented to and supportive of the Children's Waiver Program, and able to work with a range of family styles and characteristics.
-WMCMH shall exercise due diligence in establishing the qualifications, characteristics, and capabilities of the entity to be selected as a fiscal intermediary and shall manage the use of fiscal intermediaries consistent with MDHHS Technical Assistance Advisories addressing fiscal intermediary arrangements. - a.
-An entity acting as a fiscal intermediary shall be free from other relationships involving WMCMH or the parent that would have the effect of creating a conflict of interest for the fiscal intermediary in relationship to its role of services/supports transactions.
+WMCMH shall assure that financial management service provider entities are oriented to and supportive of the Children's Waiver Program, and able to work with a range of family styles and characteristics.
+WMCMH shall exercise due diligence in establishing the qualifications, characteristics, and capabilities of the entity to be selected as a financial management service provider and shall manage the use of fiscal intermediaries consistent with MDHHS Technical Assistance Advisories addressing financial management service provider arrangements. - a.
+An entity acting as a financial management service provider shall be free from other relationships involving WMCMH or the parent that would have the effect of creating a conflict of interest for the financial management service provider in relationship to its role of services/supports transactions.
 These other relationships typically would include the provision of direct services to the child/parent. - b.
-WMCMH shall collaborate with and guide the fiscal intermediary and each child/parent enrolled in the Children's Waiver Program to assure compliance with various state and federal requirements and to assist the parent in meeting his/her obligations to follow applicable requirements.
-It is the obligation of WMCMH to assure that the entities selected to perform intermediary functions are capable of meeting and maintaining compliance with the requirements associated with their stated functions, including those contained in relevant MDHHS Technical Assistance Advisories.
+WMCMH shall collaborate with and guide the financial management service provider, and each child/parent enrolled in the Children's Waiver Program to assure compliance with various state and federal requirements and to assist the parent in meeting his/her obligations to follow applicable requirements.
+It is the obligation of WMCMH to assure that the entities selected to perform intermediary functions are capable of meeting and maintaining compliance with the requirements associated with their stated functions, including those contained in relevant MDHHS Technical Assistance Advisories. - E. The Medicaid Provider Manual and WSA provides detailed instructions regarding the following procedures and process associated with the CWP, but not necessarily involving every child enrolled in the program: - 1.
+The training, monitoring and supervision of hourly staff when hiring directly through the choice voucher and when using a provider agency. - 2.
+The exception process for community living support and private duty nursing hours. - 3.
+The development of the IPOS and Annual Budget - 4.
+The grievance and appeal procedure - 5.
+The waiver transfer and termination process. - 6.
+The Quality Assurance and Improvement Audit and review process. - 7.
+Services and supports billing directions for finance departments. - F. The prior authorization of specialized medical equipment lies both with MDHHS and the CMHSP.
+Please see the Medicaid Provider Manual for the items requiring prior authorization from both MDHHS and the CMHSP.
+The prior authorization procedures are as follows:

-Chapter: Board Service and Program Administration Policy # 2-2-9 Section: Assessment, Service Planning and Documentation Revision # 2
+O West Michigan Children's Waiver Program WNEMH Chapter: Board Service and Program Administration Policy # 2-2-9 Section: Assessment, Service Planning and Documentation Revision # 4